Rudrakumarpatel/Speech-To-Text-Using-RNN/README.md

 - **Speech Recognition**: Converts spoken Gujarati audio into text.
 - **Audio Degradation**: Lowers the audio quality to simulate noisy environments, making the recognition task more challenging.
-- **Text-to-Speech**: Converts recognized text back to speech in Gujarati.

 ## RNN Integration